message/iata/CH.md

 2. Passengers are not allowed to transit if arriving from a non-Schengen Member State to another Schengen Member State.
 - This does not apply to:
 - nationals and residents of EEA Member States and Switzerland;
-- passengers arriving from Andorra, Australia, Bulgaria, Canada, Chile, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Monaco, New Zealand, Qatar, Romania, Rwanda, San Marino, Saudi Arabia, Singapore, Ukraine, Uruguay or Vatican City (Holy See).
-If they transit through other countries, they must stay in the international transit area of the airport;
+- passengers arriving from Andorra, Australia, Bahrain, Bulgaria, Canada, Chile, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Monaco, New Zealand, Qatar, Romania, Rwanda, San Marino, Saudi Arabia, Singapore, Ukraine, United Arab Emirates, Uruguay or Vatican City (Holy See).
-- effective 25 October 2021, passengers arriving from Bahrain or United Arab Emirates.
 If they transit through other countries, they must stay in the international transit area of the airport;
 - spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of nationals of EEA Member States and Switzerland.
 They must present proof of their relationship;
 - passengers with a "D" visa issued by a Schengen Member State they are traveling to;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a> ;